callumflack/callum-flack-design/content/pages/about.md

 > The wordmark has been extended with a distinctive line that can be customized for a
 > series of transformations that reflect the dynamic nature of the organization and its
-> initiatives. _Brad Spalding, Managing Director of The Substation_
+> initiatives.” _Brad Spalding, Managing Director of The Substation_

 ## Ways to engage my services